3.07 CouncilsSee version history

 A. The Leadership Council

 The Leadership Council provides an opportunity for open discussion of matters which will have significant impact on the College.
 The council provides for the expression of diverse points of view in an open atmosphere and serves as a major communication link among College personnel for coordinating and communicating planning initiatives and examining proposed changes in College policies and procedures.
 The council is an advisory body and submits its recommendations to the College Cabinet for action.
 Most council members are appointed by the President by virtue of their position at the College.
-The council includes the President of the College Senate, the Chairperson of the Classified Staff Council and the President of the Student Government Association.
-The council chooses three of its members at-large from the College community.
-The Institutional Effectiveness Committee is a subcommittee of the Leadership Council.
+The council includes the President of the College Senate, the Chairperson of the Classified Staff Council, and the President of the Student Government Association.

 B. Classified Staff Council